MarcusRowcliffe/copy_files/README.md

 Requires packages dplyr and tidyr (or tidyverse, covering both).

 ## Usage
     copy_files(from, to)

 ## Arguments
-    from
-a vector of character file names to copy, including full path
+- from: a vector of character file names to copy, including full path
-    to
-a single character vector giving full path of the root directory into which to copy
+- to: a single character vector giving full path of the root directory into which to copy

 ## Example
     devtools::source_url("https://raw.githubusercontent.com/MarcusRowcliffe/copy_files/main/copy_files.R")